Performance of Borel-Pad\'e-Laplace integrator for the resolution of stiff and non-stiff problems: Stability analysis

-As can be seen is Figure \ref{fig:region_BPL}, the regions do not include the half complex plane with negative real part.
+As can be seen in Figure \ref{fig:region_BPL}, the regions do not include the half complex plane with negative real part.
 Indeed, as an explicit scheme, BPL is not $A$-stable.
-However, this figure clearly shows that, for a fixed $K\geq4$, the stability region of BPL is much bigger than that of the simple truncated series scheme or that of an explicit Runge-Kutta.
+However, this figure clearly shows that, for a fixed $K\geq4$, the stability region of BPL is much wider than that of the simple truncated series scheme or that of an explicit Runge-Kutta scheme.
 Note that when $K=2$, the Borel summation has no effect, and the stability region is the same as in Figure \ref{fig:region_series_K2}.

 Another striking point is that the growth of the stability region with $K$ is not as regular as in the case where the Borel summation is not applied.
-This is due to the choice of Padé approximant done in (\ref{ka}).
+This is due to the choice of (almost) diagonal Padé approximant.
 However, if we consider either only odd $K$ or only even $K$, the growth is regular again.
 In all cases, the overall growth rate is higher than in Figure (\ref{fig:region_series_K2}).
 Indeed, let us quantify the size of $D^K_{BPL}$ as previously with

-The evolution of $|D^K_{BPL}|$ with $K$ is plotted in Figure \ref{fig:region_min} (along with the evolution of $|D^K_{ANM}|$ for comparison), for $K$ ranging from 2 to 12.
-The mean slope of the curve of $|D^K_{BPL}|$ is about 0.543.
+The dependence of $|D^K_{BPL}|$ on $K$ is plotted in Figure \ref{fig:region_min} (along with the evolution of $|D^K_{ANM}|$ for comparison), for $K$ ranging from 2 to 12.
+The average slope of the curve of $|D^K_{BPL}|$ is about 0.543.

-Since we are in the particular situation where the solution has very fast decreasing Taylor coefficients, only few terms of the series are numerically meaningful.
-More precisely, the coefficients $u'_k$ of the Borel transformed series are under our machine precision (about $2·10^{-16}$) for $k>11$.
-So taking $K>12$ does not bring a substential amelioration.
+Since we are in the particular situation where the Taylor coefficients $u_k$ of the solution decrease very rapidly with $k$, only few terms of the series are numerically meaningful.
+More precisely, the coefficients $B_k$ of the Borel transformed series $\mathcal{B}\u$ are below our machine precision (about $2·10^{-16}$) for $k>11$.
+So, taking $K\geq 12$ does not bring any substantial improvement.